kshedden/goclaims/README.md

 efficient for large SAS files, making extensive use of concurrent processing.
 For example, around 3TB of SAS files can be reduced to around 200GB of data in around 15 hours on a single workstation.

+The SAS files are read using a [native Go SAS reader](github.com/kshedden/datareader), therefore SAS software is not required to carry out this pipeline.
+The native Go SAS reader has been tested on many examples and found to give accurate results.
+However the SAS file specification is not public so it is not possible to know that the results will be accurate in every case.

 Configuration
 -------------